zaschiff/CompleteWebDeveloperBootcamp/README.md

 ### quiz2.html

 Again same assingment design of quiz 1 where we are taksede with recreating a web page based on imagery in the video alone.
 This quiz addresses the use of imagery and links to additional pages.

+## Unit 4: Intermediate HTML

+The next secito which begins so to show more advanced concepts of HTML

+### inputs.html

+Practice file for html input fields.

+### quiz3.html

+The first exercise in the seciton.
+Us a table and provided data to build an html table about the generation 1 starters of pokemon.

+### quiz4.html

+The second exercise.
+A simple yet robust form to be built that forces a person to register certain amount of information.
+The are specified fields that are required and require a certain length.